Anuvarshini027/IMDB-Data-Analysis/README.md

 ## The Code:

-It is written in scala and run in spark shell.
+It is written in scala and run in spark shell. <br/>
-Click link to learn how to download spark (https://youtu.be/cYL42BBL3Fo) To load any script after loading spark shell using command spark-shell do :load filename.scala
+Click link to learn how to download spark (https://youtu.be/cYL42BBL3Fo)<br/>
+To load any script after loading spark shell using command `spark-shell` do `:load filename.scala`

 ## Load to csv: